The New England Builders’ Ball is a party celebrating small frame builders in the Northeast and exhibiting their work.

 The northeastern U.S. has a grand history of bicycle building and innovation.
 Pierre Lallement, considered the father of the bicycle, worked in Connecticut and Boston.
 The North American bike industry started with Colonel Pope’s factory in Hartford in the 1870s.
 Aegis Bicycles (of Maine) in 1986 became the first U.S. company to make carbon monocoque frames, and in 1987 Merlin Metalworks was founded, a pioneer in titanium frame fabrication.
 The Northeast continues to lead in quality bespoke bicycle building, with many brands known far and wide.
 The only event in New England to see the work of these builders, all in one place, is the New England Builders Ball.

-Admission: free with suggested donation.
+Admission: suggested $5 donation.

 Formal wear not required!

 As always, this event is a fundraiser for the East Coast Greenway Alliance.